Children looking out the car window

 Turn to Us for Support

-The Family Law Firm of Donna J. Smiedt assists clients in the greater Southlake, Westover Hills, and Arlington, TX, areas with these types of serious custody modifications.
+We assist clients in the greater Southlake, Westover Hills, and Arlington, TX, areas with these types of serious custody modifications.
 Whether you want to petition a case for moving out of state or object to the relocation of your child, our attorneys can fight for your custodial rights.
 We are advocates for both parents' and children's best interests and want to help you reach a fair solution.

-Contact our Arlington firm today to speak to a family lawyer.
+Contact our firm today to speak to a family lawyer.
 You can reach us online or by calling:

 (817) 572-9900